 Academic courses completed at regionally accredited institutions are normally transferable to USCB.
 As a general rule, courses that are occupational or technical in nature, essentially remedial in nature, from a two-year institution which are considered upper division or upper level at the University, or from a two-year institution that are not listed as part of that institution's college parallel program are not acceptable for transfer to USCB.
-Exceptions to this rule may be made with endorsement by the Department Chair and approval by the Executive Vice Chancellor for Academic Affairs and only in specific cases where such courses are judged to be uniquely relevant to the student's degree program.
+Exceptions to this rule may be made with endorsement by the Department Chair and approval by the School Dean and only in specific cases where such courses are judged to be uniquely relevant to the student's degree program.